 We first presented some examples that show the complexity of the problem.
-In particular, we showed that for 2-edge, 3-edge, and 4-edge-connected logical topologies, there exist logical topologies which are not survivable under a single link failure, no matter how the topology is embedded over the physical topology, i.e., no matter how the lightpaths are routed.
+In particular, we showed that for 2-edge, 3-edge, and 4-edgeconnected logical topologies, there exist a logical topology which is not survivable under a single link failure, no matter how the topology is embedded over the physical topology, i.e., no matter how the lightpaths are routed.

 We then showed that if shortest-path routing is used to embed a logical topology, then the logical topology may not be survivable even if it is (n/2 - 1)-edge connected, where n is the number of nodes in the ring.
-Correspondingly, we showed that if the logical topology is rich enough so that the minimum degree of any node is at least $\lceil 2n/3 \rceil$, then shortest-path routing of the lightpaths guarantees the survivability of the logical topology.
-Finally, we presented a simple heuristic to solve the survivable logical topology embedding problem based on shortest-path routing and presented some numerical results.
+Correspondingly, we showed that if the logical topology is rich enough so that the minimum degree of any node is at least [2n/3], then shortest-path routing of the lightpaths guarantees the survivability of the logical topology.
+Finally, we presented a simple heuristic to solve the survivable logical design problem based on shortest-path routing and presented some numerical results.
 These results indicate that the heuristic is almost optimal.